Debora Joseph-Splatt is a dedicated U.S. Air Force Disabled Veteran and September 11 (Pentagon) Survivor native of Panama City, Panama, Latin America.

-Debora brings to Griffin Capital Funding her 17 years of combined work

-    experience; military active duty member with the US Air Force and Civil Service

-    Federal employment service with distinguished agencies, US Air Force, US State

-    Department and US Army.
+Debora brings to Griffin Church Loans her 17 years of combined work experience; military active duty member with the US Air Force and Civil Service Federal employment service with distinguished agencies, US Air Force, US State Department and US Army.

-    Her federal career track titles include: Asset Management Administrative

-    Assistant, Military Senior Officer Records Management Specialist, Military

-    Education and Training Specialist, Resource Management Senior Programs Analyst,

-    and Contracts and Budget Specialist.
+Her federal career track titles include: Asset Management Administrative Assistant, Military Senior Officer Records Management Specialist, Military Education and Training Specialist, Resource Management Senior Programs Analyst, and Contracts and Budget Specialist.

 Debora Joseph Splatt currently resides in Kissimmee, FL with her two children Joshua and Zoey.